lorin/booknotes/Drift-Into-Failure.md

     - Accidents come from relationships, not parts
     - We have Newton on a retainer
 4. The search for the broken component
+    - Broken components after a hailstorm
+    - Broken ocmponents to explain a broken system
+    - Newton and the simplicity of failure
+    - Reductionism and the Eureka part
+    - Causes for effects an be found
+    - The foreseeability of harm
+    - Time-reversibility
+    - Completeness of knowledge
+    - A Newtonian ethic of failure
 5. Theorizing drift
+    - Man-made disasters
+    - The incubation and surprise of failure
+    - Risk as energy to be contained: barrier analysis
+    - High reliability organizations
+    - Challenging the belief in continued safe operations
+    - Goal interactions and production pressure
+    - Normalizing deviance, structural secrecy and practical drift
+    - The normalization of deviance
+    - How to prevent the normalization of deviance
+    - Structural secrecy and practical drift
+    - Managing the information environment
+    - Control theory and drift
+    - Resilience engineering
 6. What is complexity and systems thinking?
 7. Manging the complexity of drift